mnot/I-D/http2-pushing/draft.md

 In theory, HEAD should operate in a similar fashion; it would be as if the client had performed a HEAD and used the pushed response to update the cache, as per {{!RFC7234}}, Section 4.3.5 ("Freshening Responses via HEAD").
+This might be useful, for example, to update the metadata of that response.
+However, the same effect can also be achieved by using a conditional request; see
+{{conditional}}.

-Of other status codes, perhaps the most interesting would be OPTIONS, because of its use by CORS
+Of other status codes, perhaps the most interesting would be OPTIONS, because of its use by CORS ({{WHATWG.fetch}}).
+See {{cors}}.

 ## HTTP Status Codes

-In principle, any HTTP status code can be pushed.
+In principle, any HTTP status code can be pushed in a response.

 * Informational (1xx)
 * Success (2xx)